-Aura: First you asked me to write the text for Healing Performance for Samhain, because the original plan was to do Lady of the Oceans for Fall
+Aura: First you asked me to write the text for performance for Samhain, because the original plan was to do Lady of the Oceans for Fall

 Joan: Which is Sharon Bechtold’s new piece, that LFAE be premiering on November 7, 2018 at LFAC.